Faith7406/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script is for writing into the file ls_cwd_content the result of the command ls -la this script is for duplicating  the last line of the file iacta this script sis for deliting all the regular files (not the directories) with a .js
+this script is for writing into the file ls_cwd_content the result of the command ls -la this script is for duplicating  the last line of the file iacta this script sis for deliting all the regular files (not the directories) with a .js this script is for the number of directories and sub-directories in the current directory.